 Similar language for PAYE can be found at 34 C.F.R. § 685.209(a)(2)(ii)(B).

 Many customer service representatives will get this information wrong as mine did.
 This is a pretty complicated bit of student loan rules, so it isn’t reasonable to expect them to advise you on this subject perfectly.

-Perhaps that most harming source of bad information is the department of education student loan calculator.
+Perhaps the most harmful source of bad information is the department of education student loan calculator.
 This estimator does not account for spousal student debt but does include spousal income.
 So if you estimate your payment, and then estimate your spouses, it is possible you will get a number double what you owe.